Immersive-programs/Pedestal/README.md

 ### Creators:
 - Author of the idea: Nikita;
-- Author of the design and code: Denis.
+- Author of the code: Denis.
 </details>

 </details>